Maria Sakkari: 2024: Indian Wells final, Olympics, shoulder injury, out of top 30

-2025: Linz quarterfinal, Madrid fourth round, out of top 75
+2025: Linz and Washington quarterfinals, Madrid fourth round

 Seeded third at the Linz Open, Sakkari received a bye in the first round and then defeated Viktoriya Tomova to reach the quarterfinals, where she lost to fifth seed Dayana Yastremska.

 At the Madrid Open, she overcame Wang Xinyu, 29th seed Magda Linette and sixth seed Jasmine Paolini to make it through to the fourth round at which point her run was ended by 17th seed Elina Svitolina.
 The following week, Sakkari qualified for the Italian Open and progressed through to the second round when her opening opponent, Belinda Bencic, retired injured having lost the first set.
 Sakkari was defeated by 32nd seed Magda Linette in a second-round match which went to three sets.

+Given a wildcard entry into the main-draw at the Washington Open, wins over Katie Boulter and second seed Emma Navarro saw Sakkari make it through to the quarterfinals, at which point her run was ended by Emma Raducanu.

 Sakkari at the 2025 DC Open.

+2026: Athens final, Qatar semifinal

+In February at the Qatar Open, Sakkari defeated wildcard entrant Zeynep Sönmez, sixth seed Jasmine Paolini, qualifier Varvara Gracheva and top seed Iga Świątek to reach the semifinals.
+She lost in the last four to 14th seed Karolína Muchová in three sets.

+Seeded fourth at the Athens Open in July, Sakkari recorded wins over Polina Kudermetova, Harriet Dart, Alycia Parks and Alina Korneeva to make it through to her first final since March 2024 and 40 years after her mother, Angeliki Kanellopoulou, achieved the same feat.
+She lost the championship match to third seed Barbora Krejčíková.
+In September, Sakkari defeated Linda Fruhvirtová and qualifier Nao Hibino to reach the quarterfinals at the Singapore Open, where she lost to Talia Gibson in three sets.

 National representation

-Sakkari made her debut for the Greece Fed Cup team in 2012, and has a Fed Cup win–loss record of 12–18 to date.
+Sakkari made her debut for the Greece Fed Cup team in 2012, and has a Fed Cup win–loss record of 20–19 to date.